There's an art and a science to getting your message out. Here are six tips to help your next email campaign be great!

 Emails are not eBooks, whitepapers, or even blog posts.
 If you absolutely feel it necessary to include more information, you can include a link to some of your most popular resources.

-Try keeping your paragraphs as short as possible, make use of subheadings, bullet points and mentionable facts
+Try keeping your paragraphs as short as possible, make use of subheadings, bullet points and mentionable facts.

 Try to make your content as easy to scan as possible for your readers so they can easily pick the key points.
 More and more people read their emails on their phones, so if your email is convoluted and not straight to the point, your reader may lose interest and not click on your CTA.

-Include 1 main CTA per email.
+Include one main CTA per email.

 Stuck?
-Here’s our suggestion: Reverse engineer your email based on the CTA, by building each element of the email—subject line, storyline, hook, and images, to lead to it.
+Here’s our suggestion: reverse engineer your email based on the CTA by building each element of the email—subject line, storyline, hook and images—to lead to it.

 Here’s what you should track:

 - Bounce Rate